DataDog/kics/documentation/rules/terraform/aws/ec2_instance_using_api_keys.md

 ### Description

  EC2 instances should use IAM roles to be granted access to other AWS services.
-Storing AWS credentials directly in user data or on the instance, for example with environment variables like `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` as shown below, exposes sensitive credentials to anyone with access to the instance or the AWS console:
+Storing AWS credentials directly in user data or on the instance, for example with environment variables such as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, as shown below, exposes sensitive credentials to anyone with access to the instance or the AWS console:

 ```
 user_data = <<EOF